MeetmeLeave/graphql-validity/README.md

 FieldValidationDefinitions['TestType:first'] = [validateSomeTestThing];
 FieldValidationDefinitions['TestType:second'] = [validateSomeTestThing];

-// wraps your resolvers schema with validators automatically wrapResolvers(schema);
+// Wraps your resolvers schema with validators automatically wrapResolvers(schema);

-// add middleware to express to make this lib work, as we need to connect schema validation
+// Add middleware to express to make this lib work, as we need to connect schema validation
 // results with request/response we got
 app.use(graphQLValidityMiddleware);